BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FemtoRV32_IX.md

 ![](Images/FemtoRV32_design_4.jpg)

 In fact, these instructions are not that complicated.
-Let us see again what they are summposed to do:
+Let us see again what they are supposed to do:

 | instruction | description                          | algo                                 |